Daniel Afriyie

-Daniel Afriyie Barnieh (born 26 June 2001) is a Ghanaian professional footballer who plays as an attacking midfielder or a forward for Aarau in the Swiss Challenge League Swiss Challenge League club.
+Daniel Afriyie Barnieh (born 26 June 2001) is a Ghanaian professional footballer who plays as an attacking midfielder or a forward for Aarau in the Swiss Challenge League.

 Early life

 Born in the Ashanti Region of Ghana, Afriyie is an Akan by birth and descent.
 He attended Dunyan Nkwanta JHS in the Ahafo Ano South district, Mankranso in Ashanti Region and later proceeded to Aduman Senior High School in Aduman for his secondary school education.
 He admired Brazilian striker Ronaldo and idolizes Sergio Agüero who he considers as his idol.

 Club career

 Early career

 Afriyie featured for a number of colts (juvenile) clubs in the Ashanti Region where he ascended to a cult hero status.
 He began at Amansie FC before joining Celtic Academy in Kumasi then moved to colts club Valencia in 2015.